Apologia: The Fullness of Christian Truth

 Walburga's abbey in Eichstätt

-St. Walburga is depicted in art as a Benedictine holding a vial of her Oil of Saints and/or a crozier.
-She is often shown with a crown at her feet as a symbol of her noble birth, and is sometimes depicted with SS.
+St. Walburga is depicted in art as a Benedictine holding a vial of her Oil of Saints, sheafs of wheat (especially three of them), and/or a crozier.
+She is often shown with a crown -- sometimes at her feet -- as a symbol of her noble birth, and is sometimes depicted with SS.
 Philip, James the Less, and Sigismund because their Feasts were once honored on the same date she was canonized.
 In the Benedictine calendar, the date of her death is commemorated.

 For a book about St. Walburga, see